 Search the newspaper ads, online classifieds, or auctions for used cages of the appropriate size.
-Many times you can find them for half as much as you would in a retail store.
-The powder-coated cages might need a little cleaning, but odds are you will never have to replace them.
-You won't have to worry about your bird's safety because these cages are very sturdy, and most have space for, or come with, a top play area.
+Many times, you can find them for half as much as you would in a retail store.
+The powder-coated cages might need a little cleaning, but odds are you will never need to replace them.
+You won't have to worry about your bird's safety because these cages are very sturdy, and most have space for (or come with) a top play area.
 They are built to last.

 Attend a Bird Expo